2023 Most Popular Mechanical Engineering Master's Degree Schools in the Southeast Region

 Women make up 17% of the ME majors at the school.

-University of South Florida - Main Campus came in at #6 in this year’s edition of the Most Popular Mechanical Engineering Master’s Degree Schools in the Southeast Region ranking.
+University of South Florida - Main Campus ranked #6 on this year’s Most Popular Mechanical Engineering Master’s Degree Schools in the Southeast Region list.
 Located in the city of Tampa, USF Tampa is a public school with a very large student population.

 Of the 39 students majoring in ME at USF Tampa, 97% are male and 3% are female.

-With a ranking of #7, University of Louisville did quite well on this year’s most popular schools for mechanical engineering students working on their master’s degree.
+University of Louisville ranked #7 on this year’s Most Popular Mechanical Engineering Master’s Degree Schools in the Southeast Region list.
 UofL is a fairly large public school located in the large city of Louisville.

 Of the 37 students majoring in ME at UofL, 86% are male and 14% are female.

-Duke University came in at #8 in this year’s edition of the Most Popular Mechanical Engineering Master’s Degree Schools in the Southeast Region ranking.
-Located in the city of Durham, Duke is a private not-for-profit school with a fairly large student population.
+Duke University ranked #8 on this year’s Most Popular Mechanical Engineering Master’s Degree Schools in the Southeast Region list.
+Located in the city of Durham, Duke is a private not-for-profit college with a large student population.

 Of the 34 students majoring in ME at Duke, 79% are male and 21% are female.